 This kind of check is usually known as a soft credit search or sometimes, a quotation search.
 Firms may not advertise that they are available so it’s worth asking before you get a price.

 Lenders do not hold a ‘black list’ of individuals who cannot have credit and eligibility criteria will vary from firm to firm.
 It’s always a good idea to apply to a lender who are likely to be sympathetic to your circumstances; if you have a lower than average credit rating, approaching a lender who is known to take a tough stance is unlikely to end with a positive outcome.

-Apple Loans for example, offer varying terms depending on your credit rating so may be more suitable for a wider range of applicants.
-However, regardless of where you apply for credit, taking the above factors into account should help to bolster your credit rating so you can access the best possible rates available for your circumstances.
+Regardless of where you apply for credit, taking the above factors into account should help to bolster your credit rating so you can access the best possible rates available for your circumstances.